-The Dzongkhag, Dungkhag, and Gewog administration support are important for coordinating ASF prevention and control activities including rapid containment of ASF outbreak in their areas.
-Local government support is crucial for strict implementation at the village and community level.
+The Dzongkhag, Dungkhag, and Gewog administration supports are important for coordinating ASF prevention and control activities including implementation of rapid response activities during ASF outbreaks(s).
+Local government support is crucial for strict implementation at the village and community levels.